 In my life and in my own kitchen, I like to learn new skills and how things work.
 As an avid home cook I have fun making food from scratch, trying new ingredients, and experimenting with recipes.
 Outdoors, I enjoy running, biking, organic vegetable gardening, composting, and soccer.

 In my professional life I am also inquisitive and seek greater understanding.
 I appreciate learning about new (and old) design ideas, innovative materials (both natural and technologically made), and building methods.
 I am certified by the National Kitchen and Bath Association (NKBA) as an Associate Kitchen and Bath Designer (AKBD).
 Achieving the AKBD professional designation involved intense preparation, immersing myself in the details of residential construction to be able to help clients that much more.

 Since 2013 I have served on the board of the Southern New England Chapter of the National Kitchen and Bath Association (NKBA).
-I am also a member of the Willimantic Food Co-op, the Connecticut Chapter of the Northeast Organic Farmer’s Association (CT NOFA), and since 2003 various Connecticut farms (currently, Shundahai Farm CSA ).
+I am also a member of the Willimantic Food Co-op, the Connecticut Chapter of the Northeast Organic Farmer’s Association (CT NOFA), and since 2003 various Connecticut farms (currently, Shundahai Farm CSA and Cobblestone Farm CSA).
 I also enjoy spending time exploring the world with my Little Sister through the Connecticut chapter of Big Brothers Big Sisters.
 Se habla español.